ruiwenzzZ/quench_AG/readme.md

 # About this porject

-This Repository contains data in support of our work "Exact Quench Dynamics from Algebraic Geometry" There are two parts of data, one is for Loschmidt echo and one is for Renyi entropy In each folder, there is a Mathematica .wl file that plots the relavant data
+This Repository contains data in support of our work "Exact Quench Dynamics from Algebraic Geometry".
+There are two parts of data, one is for Loschmidt echo and one is for Renyi entropy.
+In each folder, there is a Mathematica .wl file that plots the relavant data

 ## Loschmidt Echo